 Signed and Printed name, John Landis

-Promissory note release form is also known as release of debt form, satisfaction and release form, satisfaction of debt form and loan release letter.
+A promissory note release form is also known as a release of debt form, satisfaction and release form, a satisfaction of debt form, and loan release letter.